 College Students and Mental Health

-According to the Substance Abuse and Mental Health Services (SAMHSA), almost 75 percent of all lifelong mental illnesses begin by a person’s mid-twenties, a time when many young people are attending a university.
-College can be stressful and anxiety-inducing time for young adults, and sadly, mental illnesses are common among students.
-In 2017, an estimated 8.8 million young adults ages 18–25 struggled with a mental illness.
+College can be a stressful and anxiety-inducing time for young adults, and sadly, mental health issues are common among students.
+In 2017, an estimated 8.8 million young adults ages 18–25 struggled with a mental health disorder.
 Some of these psychological conditions that college students struggle with include anxiety disorder, major depressive disorder and eating disorders.

 The single most common mental health condition in America, anxiety disorders affect almost 40 million adults each year, including college students.
-On college campuses, between 40 and 60 percent of students struggle with anxiety as they face stressful classes and social pressures.
+On college campuses, between more than 60% of students reported feeling overwhelming anxiety anxiety as they face stressful classes and social pressures.
 This condition is characterized by mental and physical side effects like racing thoughts, panic attacks, difficulty sleeping and an inability to concentrate.
 However, anxiety can be managed at any age, and there are a variety of helpful resources to do so, including an anxiety crisis kit.

-Major depressive disorder is an extremely common mental illness in America, and depression contributes to numerous suicide deaths among celebrities each year.
-This condition affects more than 16 million adults each year, and is the leading cause of disability among Americans between the ages of 15 and 44.
-Among college-age adults, approximately 4.4 million adults struggled with a major depressive episode in 2017.
+Major depressive disorder is an extremely common mental health condition in America, and depression contributes to numerous suicide deaths among celebrities each year.
+This condition affects more than 17 million adults each year.
+Among college-age adults, approximately 4.6 million adults struggled with a major depressive episode in 2018.

-For people who face a major depressive episode, daily activities can be overwhelming and changes in mood and behavior can impair their ability to study, work or maintain their regular responsibilities.
+For people who face a major depressive episode, daily activities can be overwhelming.
+Changes in mood and behavior can impair their ability to study, work or maintain their regular responsibilities.
 Given the often stressful environment of college and the prevalence of major depressive disorder, it’s important for college students to be screened for depression and to be vigilant of depression symptoms in people they love.

 According to research from 2016, eating disorders are responsible for the death of one person every 62 minutes in America.
 This figure accounts for eating disorders in college students, which can include anorexia nervosa, bulimia nervosa and binge eating disorder.
 These conditions are not only widespread, but are also commonly misunderstood and dismissed as not serious.